marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

-# Radial Basis Function-Based Kolmogorov-Arnold Networks (RBF-KAN)
+# Radial Basis Function-based Kolmogorov-Arnold Networks (RBF-KAN)

-This repository implements Radial Basis Function-Based Kolmogorov-Arnold Networks (RBF-KAN), a neural network architecture based on the Kolmogorov-Arnold representation theorem.
-The implementation (called FasterKAN) includes specific optimizations for both training and potential hardware acceleration.
+This repository implements Radial Basis Function (RBF)-based Kolmogorov-Arnold Networks (KAN), a neural network architecture based on the Kolmogorov-Arnold representation theorem.
+The design (called [FasterKAN](https://github.com/AthanasiosDelis/faster-kan)) includes specific optimizations for both training and potential hardware acceleration.

-This implementation is specialized for image classification tasks, with examples on handwritten digit recognition (MNIST) and medical image classification (HAM10000 skin lesions).
-It is based on the original [FasterKAN by Athanasios Delis](https://github.com/AthanasiosDelis/faster-kan) with several key modifications for improved performance and hardware deployability.
+This repository focuses on image classification, with examples on handwritten digit recognition (MNIST) and medical image classification (HAM10000 skin lesions).
+It is based on the original [FasterKAN](https://github.com/AthanasiosDelis/faster-kan) with several key modifications for improved performance and hardware deployability.

 ## Overview

-Kolmogorov-Arnold Networks (KANs) are neural networks inspired by the Kolmogorov-Arnold representation theorem, which states that any multivariate continuous function can be represented as a composition of continuous functions of a single variable and addition operations.
+KANs are neural networks inspired by the Kolmogorov-Arnold representation theorem, which states that any multivariate continuous function can be represented as a composition of continuous functions of a single variable and addition operations.
 RBF-KANs use radial basis functions as the inner univariate functions, providing a flexible framework for function approximation.

 While originally conceived for general function approximation, our implementation focuses specifically on image classification tasks.
 The architecture processes flattened image data and has been optimized for classification performance on image datasets.

 This implementation includes:
-- Core RBF-KAN architecture (implemented as FasterKAN)
+- Core RBF-KAN architecture (based on [FasterKAN](https://github.com/AthanasiosDelis/faster-kan))
 - Quantization support for deployment on resource-constrained devices
 - Example applications for MNIST digit classification and HAM10000 skin lesion classification